esp8266/Arduino/tests/host/README.txt

 How to compile a sketch
 -----------------------

-All results are stored or linked from ./bin/ .
+All results are stored in ./bin/ .

 Show the core example list:
 	make list